Buckeye (candy)

-Buckeyes are a confection made from a peanut butter fudge partially dipped in chocolate to leave a circle of peanut butter visible.
+Buckeyes are confections made from a peanut butter fudge partially dipped in chocolate to leave a circle of peanut butter visible.
 Buckeyes are similar to peanut butter balls (or peanut-butter-filled chocolate balls), which are completely covered in chocolate.
+While similar to the more widely known Reese's cup, the buckeye has a higher ratio of peanut butter to chocolate and a smoother texture due to the use of powdered sugar to make the peanut butter into a fudge.
+Buckeye candies are also often stored in the fridge or freezer giving a snap to the chocolate coating.

 Named for their resemblance to the poisonous nut of the Ohio buckeye tree, the state tree of Ohio, this candy is particularly popular in Ohio and neighboring states.

 It is common for Ohioans to make buckeyes at home, but they are also available in mail-order catalogs and candy shops.

 The dessert is not known prior to the 1960s or 1970s, originally being prepared by home cooks in their kitchens.
 One recipe included butter, crunchy or creamy peanut butter, powdered sugar, and chocolate chips.
 Peanut butter and butter are blended and powdered sugar is added gradually before it is rolled into small balls and dipped in melted chocolate.

+In 2025, the Ohio State Legislature passed a bill that would make the buckeye Ohio's official state candy.

+History

+Despite recipes for chocolate-covered peanut butter confections dating back to the early 20th century, Ohio resident Gail Tabor is widely credited with the creation of candy as it is recognized today.
+In 1964, Tabor was making candy from her mother's recipe for chocolate-covered peanut butter candies.
+When dipping the candy into the chocolate, the candy did not cover the peanut butter ball completely; her husband commented that it looked like the buckeye nut.
+She continued to make the candies this way for years for the annual OSU–Michigan football game in support of the OSU Buckeyes.
+Despite Tabor's refusal to share the recipe, the recipe appeared in the Ohio State Alumni Magazine in 1973 with the recipe attributed to a friend.
+In 1983, Tabor wrote an article for the Arizona Republic newspaper to re-claim her authorship of the recipe, outline the backstory, and share her recipe for the candies, Buckeye Balls.